Nonresonant two-level transitions: Lessons from quantum thermodynamics: Conclusion

 \section{Conclusion}

 Applying a quantum thermodynamic approach, effective energies were identified to describe optical transition under detuning, as given in Eqs.~(\ref{EqEffectiveEnergies},\ref{EqEffectiveEnergiesQuant}) for the classical and quantum treatment, respectively.
 These effective energies satisfy energy conservation by distributing the detuning to the bare energies according to their respective contribution to the broadening of the transition.
-Applying these effective energies for transitions with thermal reservoirs allows for a thermodynamically consistent treatment, where both the first and second law are satisfied for steady state operation.
+Applying these effective energies for transitions with thermal reservoirs provides thermodynamic consistency within the generally accepted heat and work definitions (\ref{EqEnergyLeadAlpha}\ref{EqWQquantumFull}), where both the first and second law are satisfied for steady state operation.

 The effective energy of the photon could be attributed to the pulled frequency in a laser cavity.
 Similarly, the effective level energies agree with the average energies associated with inter-subband transitions.
 Thus, the approach used here provides a new comprehensive view of features obtained from different sophisticated microscopic treatments.